The Best Camera For Blogging

 As a word of caution, the “prime” part of fast prime means the lens has one fixed focal length – I.e. it doesn’t zoom in or out.
 That can seem limiting at first, but you do get used to it very quickly.
 A lot of photography courses send their students out armed only with prime lenses, because some argue that zooms make you lazy while primes force you to move around and experiment with different compositions.
 We say there’s nothing wrong with owning both, and simplicity of a single focal length means you get far higher quality and much greater maximum apertures out of a lighter, cheaper lens – so don’t be put off!

 Is your blog about sports?
 Birdwatching?
 Kids or pets?
 If your subject won’t sit still, or you can’t always count on being close to the action, you want a Zoom or Superzoom.
 A good zoom lens lets you keep up with flighty subjects or capture things you can’t approach on foot – like performers on a stage, or wildlife in the bushes.
-It lets you transport your audience somewhere else; give them a front-row seat to something you care about – which is often what blogging is all about.
+It lets you transport your audience somewhere else; give them a front-row seat to something you care about – which is often what blogging is all about and an important feature in the best camera for blogging.

 Zooms are great if you cover events, because you can’t always push your way through the crowd to get that shot.
 They’re also great story-telling tools for human interest topics, allowing you to capture candid moments from a distance without intruding.
 The same goes for travel, or for sports – they’re just a super-versatile category of lens, and if you have a couple of different lengths in your bag then you can be confident you’ll always get the shot.